 An instructional assessment tool provides an on-going procedure to evaluate children’s progress and plan appropriate learning experiences.
 An instructional assessment tool provides caregivers with a way to chart the learning and growth of children in their care.
 Instructional assessment tools can show child care professionals what strategies are helping certain children learn and what could be changed to meet the needs of those children.
 Parents and child care professionals can better support children by using a learning assessment tool.
 Components to an instructional assessment tool include:

 - Observing, documenting, and evaluating children’s development, knowledge, skills, behaviors, and accomplishments from naturalistic observations, supplemented with information from other sources

 - Evaluating the information using early childhood or pre-kindergarten expectations, developmental guidelines, or other standards of comparison

 - Providing two-way communication with families regarding children’s interests, development and learning

 An Important Decision

 Choosing a curricula and instructional assessment tool that fits the needs of the children in your care; their families, and you; is an important decision that requires careful consideration.
 What you select and how you implement it, affects the outcomes for children.
 It is recommended that you research and explore the variety of currica and instructional assessment tools that are available before making your selection.
 A good place to start may be to review the following guide:

-Visit the ND CCR&R Training Center to search and register for training related to ND Core Competency: Learning Environment and Curriculum.
+Visit the Child Care Aware® of North Dakota Training Center to search and register for training related to ND Core Competency: Learning Environment and Curriculum.